Russia accuses Bangladesh media of 'bias' on Ukraine war coverage | DW | 15.03.2022

 Editor Mortoza said the two events have no basis for comparison.

-"Russia has invaded Ukraine.
-Even for the sake of discussion, if we say that Ukraine's decision to join NATO is not appropriate, Russia still has no right to attack and bomb an independent country and make millions of people homeless," he said.
+"Russia has invaded Ukraine ...
+Russia still has no right to attack and bomb an independent country and make millions of people homeless," he said.

 Edited by: Wesley Rahn